All Products

 } KmgrFileData;

-This file is generated during the execution of the initdb command.
-This ensures that the read-only node that serves as the standby can obtain the file by using pg_basebackup.
+This file is generated during database initialization (initdb).
+This ensures that a standby node can obtain the file using pg_basebackup.

-When a cluster is running, TDE-related control information is stored in process memory in the following structure:
+When a cluster is running, TDE-related control information is stored in the memory of a process.
+The structure is as follows:

 static keydata_t keyEncKey[TDE_KEK_SIZE];